NeodarZ/neodarz/README.md

-Since the acquisition of Github by Microsoft I use this platform only to contribute to projects that are still there.
+You can find here a small part of my git repository and contribution to projects.

-But you can find my projects on my own server: https://git.neodarz.net
+But you can find my more on my own server: https://git.neodarz.net